zendframework/zend-mvc-plugins/README.md

 # zend-mvc-plugins

+> ## Repository abandoned 2019-12-31
+>
+> This repository has moved to laminas/laminas-mvc-plugins.

 zend-mvc-plugins is a Composer metapackage that provides a single package for installing all official zend-mvc plugins shipped as separate packages under the zendframework organization.
 Currently, these include: